 Adding a colourful border prior to stenciling the words will give your garden labels a little extra flair!

-3. Position a plant name where you wish for it to go on the strip, then mark off a generous border to work around it.
+3. Position a plant name where you wish for it to go on the strip, then pencil off a generous border to work around it.

 4. Wrap masking tape around the cedar strip at the mark.